 AFC Director: Dr. John Fleetham

 Other fellowship programs are currently undergoing the Royal College accreditation process at UBC.
 For details on these, and any other AFC related information please contact us at firstname.lastname@example.org

 Administrative fees can be paid online .

 Area of Focused Competence Application Fee – $3000.00 per year

-Area of Focused Competence Application Fee – $1000.00 per year (current UBC resident)
+Area of Focused Competence Application Fee – $1000.00 per year (current UBC resident at point of payment)

 AFC Trainees are not registered as residents with the University and do not have to pay UBC registration fees.
 However, they will be required to pay an annual licensing fee to the College of Physicians and Surgeons of BC.

 For information on Royal College credentials review and assessment fee, please see the ‘Credentials Verification’ tab below.